 - exposure to allergens

-People with the following conditions may also have a higher chance of getting palmoplantar psoriasis:
+Also, individuals with the following conditions may have a higher risk of developing palmoplantar psoriasis:

 - thyroid disease